Invicti (formerly Netsparker) vs. Acunetix

-Invicti and Acunetix are two different web application security products from Invicti Security (formerly Netsparker).
+Invicti (formerly Netsparker) and Acunetix are two different web application security products from Invicti Security.
 Both are based on leading web application vulnerability scanners with automated security vulnerability verification, but each is tailored to a specific type and size of organization.
-Invicti (formerly Netsparker) focuses on enterprise-level scalability and automation, while Acunetix is aimed at smaller organizations that take a more hands-on approach.
+Invicti focuses on enterprise-grade integration and automation, while Acunetix is aimed at smaller organizations that take a more hands-on approach.

 I’ve long been an advocate of Invicti (formerly Netsparker) because I believe it’s the easiest on-demand, do it yourself dynamic security analysis tool.MICROSOFT REGIONAL DIRECTOR & MVP, FOUNDER OF HAVE I BEEN PWNED, LEADING SECURITY RESEARCHER

 Industry-leading accuracy with unmatched pedigree

 Founded in 2018, Invicti Security (formerly Netsparker) brings together two application security solutions that pioneered dynamic application security testing (DAST) in the 2000s and have been under constant development ever since.
 While both started life as web vulnerability scanners, Invicti and Acunetix are now comprehensive application security solutions that combine cutting-edge DAST technologies with true IAST (interactive application security testing) capabilities to maximize test coverage.